Wei-Sheng-Wang/Ninja-Turtle/README.md

 ### API Style
-The classes in the **Turtle** library are designed with the focus of decoupling firmly in mind.
+The classes in the **Ninja Turtle** library are designed with the focus of decoupling firmly in mind.
 Most of the components can be taken out alone or a few together and used independently, especially those components in the **network core** module.

-Let's take an example from the most basic **Socket** class, assuming that we just want to borrow the **Turtle** library to avoid the cumbersome steps of **socket** establishment.
+Let's take an example from the most basic **Socket** class, assuming that we just want to borrow the **Ninja Turtle** library to avoid the cumbersome steps of **socket** establishment.
 First, let's take a look at the main interface of the **Socket** class:

 ```CPP
 /**